Best commuter cars 2023

-In 2022, Americans spent an average of 26.4 minutes driving one-way on their commute to work, according to the U.S. Census Bureau.
+In 2022, Americans spent an average of 26.4 minutes driving one-way on their commute to work, according to the most recent data from U.S. Census Bureau.
 That adds up to around four and a half hours in your car for a five-day workweek.
 This makes your ride, the amount your daily commute costs you and available features essential considerations when selecting a new car.

 Our rankings consider expert reviews from Kelley Blue Book (KBB), safety ratings from the National Highway Traffic Safety Administration (NHTSA), highway fuel economy and price.